jimorc/wxVulkanTutorial/README.md

 In addition to Visual Studio 2015, the following tools and libraries are required in order to build the
 tutorial:
-wxWidgets version 3.03+
+. wxWidgets version 3.03+
+.
 Vulkan SDK
+.
 GLM

+More information about wxVulkanTutorial is available via a blog post (https://usingcpp.wordpress.com/2016/12/10/vulkan-with-wxwidgets/).